typesupply/opentype-cookbook/docs/index.md

 ## Your Author

 I’m [Tal Leming](http://typesupply.com) and I started developing OpenType features around 2002 or 2003.
 Since then I have developed the OpenType features for a number of [fonts](http://www.houseind.com/fonts/edbenguiatfonts) [that](http://www.houseind.com/fonts/studiolettering) [do](http://christianschwartz.com/local.shtml) [weird](https://www.typotheque.com/fonts/julien/about) [things](https://www.typotheque.com/fonts/irma).
 I only write OpenType features for my own fonts now, so I am semi-retired from day-to-day OpenType feature programming.
-However I teach type design at [MICA](http://mica.edu) and a number of my students have expressed interest in developing their own OpenType features and there wasn’t a good from the ground up introduction to this and...here we are.
-(Hi to my students!)
+Back when I had time, I taught a type design class at [MICA](http://mica.edu) and a number of my students expressed interest in developing their own OpenType features and there wasn’t a good from the ground up introduction to this and...here we are.
+(Hi to my former students!)

 ## Unofficial